Calling Someone & Says Unavailable: Meaning?

 Voicemail can be unavailable because it hasn’t been set up (which often nets a different message), or there is no voicemail service for the account.

-There are a couple of other instances where voicemail might not be available, but it makes more sense to cover them in the sections where they arise.
+There are a couple of other instances where voicemail might not be available, and we’ll cover those in later sections.

 #3 Your Number Is Blocked